zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/examples/bionemo-esm2/finetune.md

 ## 5 - Dataset

 We will use a sample dataset for demonstration purposes.
 Create a dataset class by extending from ```torch.utils.data.Dataset```.
-For the purposes of this demo, we'll assume dataset consists of protein sequences with a target value of `len(sequence) / 100.0` as their labels.
+For the purposes of this demo, we'll assume dataset consists of small set of protein sequences with a target value of `len(sequence) / 100.0` as their labels.

 ```python
 data = [